Ethnic groups in the United Kingdom: Official classification of ethnicity

 The definition of ethnicity has been defined as "the social group a person belongs to, and either identifies with or is identified with by others, as a result of a mix of cultural and other factors including language, diet, religion, ancestry and physical features traditionally associated with race".

-The 1991 UK census was the first to include a question on ethnicity.
+The 1991 UK census was the first to include a question on ethnicity, before which the census asked country of birth.
 The 2001 UK Census classified ethnicity into several groups: White, Black, Asian, Mixed, Chinese and Other.
 These categories formed the basis for all National Ethnicity statistics until the 2011 Census results were issued.
 A number of academics have pointed out that since 1991, the ethnicity classification employed in the census, alongside other official statistics in the UK have high levels of confusion regarding the concepts of ethnicity and race.
 David I. Kertzer and Dominique Arel argue that this is the case in many censuses, and the definition of ethnicity should first be illuminated.
 User consultation undertaken for the purpose of planning the 2011 census revealed that some participants thought the "use of colour (White and Black) to define ethnicity is confusing or unacceptable".

 Population by ethnicity

-The population of the United Kingdom and its constituent countries are a ethnically diverse place today.
-From the beginning of modern migration to the country, the White population has been in proportional decline, however the question of ethnicity was only first asked in the 1991 census.
-In the four pie charts below shows the ethnic make up of each country of the United Kingdom and as a whole over time.
+The population of the United Kingdom and its constituent countries are ethnically diverse today.
+From the beginning of modern migration to the country, the White population has been in proportional decline; however, the question of ethnicity was only first asked in the 1991 census.
+The four pie charts below show the ethnic make up of the United Kingdom as a whole and each of its constituent countries over time.

 National minorities

 The British government recognises the Scottish, Welsh, Irish and Cornish peoples as national minorities under the Council of Europe's Framework Convention for the Protection of National Minorities, which the UK signed in 1995 and ratified in 1998.

-A proposal for Longitudinal Study of Ethnic Minorities (LSEM) was suggested by sociologist James Nazroo to create designated ethnic groups under Indian, Pakistani, Bangladeshi, Caribbean and Black African.
-The LSEM understood the constraints of the oversampling of groups and refined the methods of categorising the ethnic minorities.